-Protecting Georgia's consumers from unfair and deceptive business practices is a major focus of the Georgia Attorney General's Office.
+Protecting Georgia's consumers from unfair and deceptive business practices is a major focus of the Georgia Department of Law.
 Our Consumer Protection Division is dedicated to stopping these practices and assisting those who have been victimized.
 We are equally committed to providing ongoing consumer education and outreach to help consumers avoid falling victim to scams in the first place.